 This morning at 8:00am you will be met by your guide at your hotel to start this unique tour.
 First we will visit Pshar Kandal and enjoy some local delights such as Mi Char (fried noodle) Lort Char, Sach kor ang (BBQ beef) with papaya salad, noodle soup, Nom krok, small traditional snacks made from rice and coconut juice cooked in a clay pan.
 Afterwards we will move on towards Pshar Chas where we can try some Banh Srung, a small noodle dish with coconut milk and sring roll slices.
 We can also sample Chek Ktis - a sweet dessert.

 After breakfast we will walk to Phnom Penh’s old French quarter – home to a selection of fine colonial era architecture.
 Here you will be able to see a number of Belle Epoque and Art Deco designs.
 You will start with the post office a grand building still in use today.
 Moving on to the old French administration building – although dilapidated it’s beauty can still be seen.
 Currently this building is abandoned and the back is used as a coal shed.
-The area is a designated ‘walking zone’ on weekends and public holidays.
+Also included in the tour is Wat Phnom - an important Buddhist temple in the heart of the city, the National Library, and the central colonial era train station.
 Enjoy your lunch at Friends Restaurant.

 This afternoon visit the Tuol Sleng Prison, housed in a high school, to glimpse the devastating horrors that prevailed during Cambodia's ultra-radical Marxist movement.
 This excursion may prove distressing for some; it is however an important piece of Cambodia’s recent past.
 From here continue to Royal Palace, built in 1866 under King Norodom, allows for a glimpse of Khmer architecture and includes a visit to the Silver Pagoda - named after its floor, which is covered with over 5000 silver tiles.
 Return to hotel in the late afternoon.